San Juan River (Colorado River tributary): Recreation

-San Juan is a popular recreational river, despite some parts of its course being remote.
+The San Juan is a popular recreational river, despite some parts of its course being remote.
 Near the headwaters, Pagosa Springs, Colorado is known for its natural hot springs on the banks of the San Juan River.
 In the foothills, the 15600 acre Navajo Lake is one of the largest bodies of water in both Colorado and New Mexico.
 Navajo State Park in Colorado and Navajo Lake State Park in New Mexico provide boating, water-skiing, fishing, and shoreline camping; two marinas are located in the New Mexico portion of the lake.
 The 6 mi of river from below Navajo Dam to Gobernador Wash are known as one of the best trout fishing waters in the United States due to the cold, clear flows released from the base of the dam.
 Cutthroat, rainbow and brown trout are present in this section of the San Juan River.
 Although trout are present in another 13 mi further downstream to Cañon Largo, the fishery is diminished in quality due to rising amounts of sediment.
 These "Quality Waters" of the San Juan River are visited by well over 50,000 anglers each year.

 The section of the river between Farmington and Bluff which flows through Navajo lands is administered by the Navajo Nation Parks and Recreation Department, which issues permits for hiking and camping.
 However, it is seldom visited by boaters due to a lack of good river access sites.
 The lower San Juan River below Bluff is used heavily for whitewater boating and rafting, especially below the Sand Island river access, which (as of 2006) sees about 11,165 users per year.
 Many boaters take out at Mexican Hat, about 20 mi down the river, although some continue through the lower canyons to Clay Hills, near the head of Lake Powell, 56 mi further downstream.
 Commercial trips operate mainly during the late spring-early summer snowmelt season, though the season can be extended significantly in wet years.
-The Bureau approves applications for private trips of Land Management's Monticello Field Office via lottery; about 900 spots are awarded each year out of more than 4000 requests.
+Applications for private trips are approved by the Bureau of Land Management's Monticello Field Office via lottery; about 900 spots are awarded each year out of more than 4000 requests.
 The section between Mexican Hat and Clay Hills is characterized by moderate class II-III rapids.
 Below Clay Hills, the San Juan flows through very isolated country to Lake Powell, where a long flat-water paddle is required to reach the closest services at Dangling Rope Marina.